-And keep in mind, you’ll need to producing content in Chinese to suit the Baidu search algorithm.
+And keep in mind, you’ll need to be producing content in Chinese to suit the Baidu search algorithm.
 I probably don’t need to tell you, but it’s an incredibly complex language and will require some serious thought into who you hire or task with translating your content.

 Optimize Meta Keywords Tag and Meta Description

-For Baidu SEO, you’ll want to optimize your meta keywords and descriptions, as there’s evidence that Baidu uses both as a ranking signal (unlike Google).
+For Baidu SEO, you’ll want to optimize your meta keywords and descriptions, as there’s evidence that SEO Baidu uses both as a ranking signal (unlike Google).

 That means you’ll want to include the primary and secondary keywords targeted on the given page, and keep them in the 50-300 characters range.

-Optimize Image URLs & Alt Tags in Simplified Chinese
+Optimize Image URLs & Alt Tags in Simplified Chinese for Baidu SEO